rajatmnnit/csx415-project/photographer_classifier/deploy/README.md

 In this case, the optput is generated on the console.

-4.    **Order of columns** - inside CSV file does not matter as long as the headers are correct.
+5.    **Order of columns** - inside CSV file does not matter as long as the headers are correct.
 Example:

   ```
-  rajatjs-MacBook-Pro:photographer_classifier rajatj$ app/photographer_classifier.R -i tests/data/test_data_reordered.csv
+  $ app/photographer_classifier.R -i tests/data/test_data_reordered.csv
   [1] "Output:"
   "member_guid" "class"
   "U001" "OTHER"